 7. Want to use your own MP3 files as ringtones?
 No problem: Make a new folder on your memory card and name it ringtones.
 Copy your MP3s there, and they will automatically show up in your selection list.
 Folders called alarms or notifications will do the same thing for those respective functions.

-RingDroidRingDroid lets you easily edit an MP3 to grab a particular segment of a song for your ringtone or system sound.8.
-Check out the free app RingDroid.
+8. Check out the free app RingDroid.
 With it, you can easily edit an MP3 file to grab a precise segment of a song for a ringtone or system sound.

 9. Android lets you keep multiple browser windows open at the same time.
 Long-press any Web link to open it in a new window.
 Tap the Menu key while in the browser to toggle between windows.